netdata/netdata/web/api/health/README.md

 By default access to the health management API is only allowed from `localhost`.
 Accessing the API from anything else will return a 403 error with the message `You are not allowed to access this resource.`.
 You can change permissions by editing the `allow management from` variable in `netdata.conf` within the [web] section.
 See [web server access lists](/web/server/README.md#access-lists) for more information.

 The command `RESET` just returns Netdata to the default operation, with all health checks and notifications enabled.
-If you've configured and entered your token correclty, you should see the plain text response `All health checks and notifications are enabled`.
+If you've configured and entered your token correctly, you should see the plain text response `All health checks and notifications are enabled`.

 ### Disable or silence all alarms